 A horrendous dud on every level, “Catch the Bullet” is a completely useless movie, unless anyone needs an example of a Western action flick that does everything wrong.
 The story seems like it was thought up by a child with no concept of making a good, original story.
 The dialogue is completely cringeworthy.
 The technical aspects of the film (cinematography, film editing, sound, production design, etc.) are all amateurish.

-“Catch the Bullet” is supposed to take place in Buffalo, Wyoming sometime in the late 1880s, but there are some glaring mistakes throughout the film that are inauthentic to the time period.
+“Catch the Bullet” is supposed to take place in Buffalo, Wyoming, sometime in the late 1880s, but there are some glaring mistakes throughout the film that are inauthentic to the time period.
 For example, the main house in the movie has features (such as modern electrical plugs) that didn’t exist in houses back then.
-It’s just one of many example of the sloppy filmmaking in “Catch the Bullet,” which was directed by Michael Feifer and written by Jerry Robbins.
+It’s just one of many examples of the sloppy filmmaking in “Catch the Bullet,” which was directed by Michael Feifer and written by Jerry Robbins.

 The main reason why anyone might be suckered into watching this time-wasting junk is because somehow the filmmakers got some fairly well-known actors to star in the movie.
 That name recognition can just barely be considered the only asset the movie has, although it’s not saying much because the acting in “Catch the Bullet” is beyond embarrassing for everyone involved.
 “Catch the Bullet” also has the dubious distinction of being the last movie of actor Jay Pickett (whose credits included the daytime TV soap operas “Port Charles” and “Days of Our Lives”), who died of a heart attack in July 2021, at the age of 60.